Top 3 Net Lease REIT Picks Of April 2017

 - I disagree with the market and consider both of these factors to be positive, not negative.

-- The asset management platform allows WPC to grow faster and access more capital as they launch new non-traded REITs and other vehicles.
-Moreover, it only represents about 5% of its current FFO, so it is clearly nothing major compared to their own real estate portfolio.
+- The asset management platform allows WPC to grow faster and access more capital as it launches new non-traded REITs and other vehicles.
+Moreover, it only represents about 5% of its current FFO, so it is clearly nothing major compared to its own real estate portfolio.

 - The international assets allow US investors to access the European real estate market without the negative implications of withholding taxes and higher transaction cost.
 Moreover, it also permits WPC to look for opportunities in a larger universe of net lease properties which may lead to better underlying property performance.